MewsSystems/developers/jobs/Backend/RoR.md

 It is up to you to decide which Ruby gems to use.
 Any code design changes/decisions to the provided skeleton are also completely up to you.

+The application should expose a simple REST API (ideally JSON).
+Adding some UI (e.g. via server-rendered pages or a SPA) is a benefit for full-stack applications.

 The solution has to be buildable, runnable and the test program should output the obtained exchange rates.

 Goal is to implement a fully functional provider based on real world public data source of the assigned bank.